Life in Copenhagen

 Jose: Copenhagen is all about water, so you should definitely swim!
 On a sunny summer day you will see that everyone is swimming everywhere, so don’t be afraid and just jump in.
 There are a few places that I specially enjoy.
 Islands Brygge is my favorite.
 Always full off people, you can sunbath on the wooden dock or jump from the trampoline.
 Nordhavn is also very cool and you can explore the new developments in the city.
 If you are missing the beach, Amager strand has you covered, either if you just want to enjoy the views, make a bbq or play beach volley.
 If you are feeling like exploring beyond the city, Fureso lake is just a few train stops away.

 If you want to get some perspectives of the city, there a few viewpoints that I really like: Vor Frelsers Kirke is the best, just next to Christiania, although you should be aware that it gets narrow at the top!
-If you consider yourself an astronomer, then you also need to go up the round tower to remember the legacy in Danish astronomy of the great Tycho Brahe (although actually he was never there!).
+If you consider yourself an astronomer, then you also need to go up the Round Tower to remember the legacy in Danish astronomy of the great Tycho Brahe (although actually he was never there!).
 Finally, there is Copenhill, an energy plant that can be downhill skied, climbed and that has amazing view for the sunset.

 Niels: If you are up for a day trip, especially when the weather is nice, I can recommend to go to the charming beach village Tisvildeleje in the northwest of Sjaelland.
 Consider bringing your bike in the train to be more mobile.
 The village offers various nice cafes, restaurants and shops, a beautiful beach to relax and swim in the clear and fresh waters of Kattegat.
 Next to it there is a huge, beautiful and varied wood area, Tisvildehegn, in which you can either go for a long hike or bike ride.
 There is an interesting archeological site in the middle, called Asserbo Charterhouse, and at the other side of it, is yet another beach village, Liseleje, where you could have a break.
 A nice spot to end the day is a beach bar/restaurant Strandkiosken, where you can chill and adore the sun disappearing in the sea.